 The base salaries of our executive officers are reviewed at least annually by our Compensation Committee and adjustments are made to reflect Company and individual performance, as well as competitive market practices.
-Our Compensation Committee also takes into account subjective performance criteria, such as an executive officer's ability to lead, organize and motivate others, develop the skills necessary to mature with us, set realistic goals to be achieved in his or her respective area, and recognize and pursue new business opportunities that enhance our growth and success.
+Our Compensation Committee also takes into account subjective performance criteria, such as an executive officer's ability to lead, organize and motivate others, develop the skills necessary to mature with us, set realistic goals to be achieved in their respective area, and recognize and pursue new business opportunities that enhance our growth and success.
 Our Compensation Committee does not apply specific formulas to determine increases, but instead makes an evaluation of each executive officer's contribution to our long-term success.
 Annual adjustments to base salaries are effective as of January 1 of each year, with mid-year adjustments to base salaries made under special circumstances, such as promotions or increased responsibilities.

-The 2019 base salaries for our Named Executive Officers were as follows:
+The 2020 base salaries for our Named Executive Officers were as follows:

-2019

-Base Salary

-Name (\$)
+Name 2020 Base Salary (\$)

 David Chang, M.D., Ph.D.
-600,000
+675,000

 Eric Schmidt, Ph.D.
-425,000
+440,000

-Rafael Amado, M.D.(1) 500,000
+Rafael Amado, M.D.
+510,000

 Alison Moore, Ph.D.
+440,000

-425,000
+Veer Bhavnagri 425,000